Sally Fitzgibbons

-Sally now competes on the second tier challenger series after failing to qualify for the WSL top 10 at the 2022 mid-season cut.

 Surfing career

 Fitzgibbons was born in Gerroa, New South Wales.
 As a 14-year-old, Sally won the ASP Pro Junior open, an event open to any female surfer 21 and younger.
 She started surfing at a young age, winning the Icon All-Girls Open Event Lennox Head in 2006 aged 16.
 She represented her State and Australia on many occasions in a number of different sports, including athletics, winning gold at the 2007 Australian Youth Olympic Festival 800m and 1500m, touch football, soccer, surfing and cross-country running while attending Kiama High School.

-As a surfer, Fitzgibbons had her first significant results aged 14, becoming the youngest surfer to win an Association of Surfing Professionals (ASP) Pro Junior (Under 21s) event, also finishing second at the World Qualifying Series (WQS) Billabong Easter Girls Festival on the same day.
+As a surfer, Fitzgibbons had her first significant results aged 14, becoming the youngest surfer to win an Association of Surfing Professionals (ASP) Pro Junior (Under 21s) event at that time, also finishing second at the World Qualifying Series (WQS) Billabong Easter Girls Festival on the same day.
 She continued to set records throughout her junior years, winning the Australasian Pro Junior Series in 2007 and 2008.
 At 15, Fitzgibbons represented Australia at the International Surfing Association (ISA) U18 World Surfing Titles in Brazil placing second; at 16, she travelled to Portugal for the ISA U18 World Titles and won her first World Title and backed it up the following year winning both the Billabong ASP U21 World Title and the ISA World Games Open Title.

 In her first attempt to reach the women's elite World Surfing Tour via the World Qualifying Series, Fitzgibbons set a record by wrapping up the 2008 WQS series in the first 5 events to become the youngest World Surfing Tour qualifier in ASP history.

 After a ten-point ride in the semi at North Narrabeen beach, Fitzgibbons won the junior women's world surfing championship.

 2009 saw Fitzgibbons finish fifth on the World Surfing Tour in her rookie year, with a win at the Portugal WQS event along the way.

 In 2010 Fitzgibbons came runner up in three ASP Women's World Tour events and finished the year as runner up to Stephanie Gilmore in the 2010 ASP Women's World Title.